-Bath's Neighbourhoods
+2d Bath's Neighbourhoods

 - 2.19 While the Central Area and Western Corridor is the headline delivery location for Bath, it is the outer neighbourhoods that make up the majority of the physical extent of the city and where the most people live. - 2.20 The normal workings of the city are important to the spatial strategy.
-During the 30 years before the First World War.
-Bath suburbs expanded significantly and incorporated neighbouring rural parishes that have since been progressively infilled.
+During the 30 years before the First World War, Bath suburbs expanded significantly and incorporated neighbouring rural parishes that have since been progressively infilled.
 Its Victorian, inter-war, post war and modern neighbourhoods host a sizable population which requires access to goods, services and facilities both locally and beyond.
-Attractive neighbourhoods with successful local centres, good schools, a well managed green infrastructure network, valued heritage and sustainable transport choices are necessary for economic success, quality of life and social and cultural vitality. - 2.21 It is beyond the remit of this chapter of the Core Strategy to consider local aspects of change within outer Bath.
-A number of general matters, such as the network of open spaces and other infrastructure are covered in the Core Policies section.
+Attractive neighbourhoods with successful local centres, good schools, a well managed green infrastructure network, valued heritage and sustainable transport choices are necessary for economic success, quality of life and social and cultural vitality. - 2.21 It is beyond the remit of this chapter of the Core Strategy to consider local aspects of change within outer Bath and to present a bespoke neighbourhood plan for each area.
+A number of general matters, such as the network of open spaces and other infrastructure are covered in the Core Policies section.-Core Strategy Policy in relation to a number of generic matters /topics is covered in the Core Policies section.
 The spatial strategy focuses on key areas or issues requiring strategic guidance.
-Crucially, suburban Bath is expected to yield about 2,500 new homes, making a significant contribution to the overall target of 6,000 and contains district and local centres that need to be identified as part of the retail hierarchy.
+Crucially, suburban Bath is expected to yield about 2,500 new homes, making a significant contribution to the overall target of 6,000 and contains a district centre and local centres that need to be identified as part of the retail hierarchy.